trainingl/TrainingL/README.md

 **About Me**

 👋 Hi, I'm Xunlian Luo.
 A deep learning research enthusiast.

-My research interests include Spatial-Temporal Prediction and Graph Representation Learning, and I have a passion for exploring new AI technologies and practicing open source projects.
+👀 My research interests include Spatial-Temporal Data Mining and Graph Representation Learning, and I have a passion for exploring new AI technologies and practicing open-source projects.

 📫 How to reach me?
 You can communicate and cooperate with me via email xlluo@stu.suda.edu.cn.